ojha-me/bug-hunt-ai/README.md

    The AI responds with explanation + an embedded code editor.
 Run it.
 Break it.
 Fix it.

 3. **Receive a Challenge**
-   “Here’s a function that’s supposed to reverse a string — but it doesn’t work.
-Can you find the bug?”
+   "Here's a function that's supposed to reverse a string — but it doesn't work.
+Can you find the bug?"

 4. **Hunt the Bug**
    Edit the code in the editor.
 Try different fixes.
 Run it repeatedly.

 5. **Submit & Learn**
-   Click “Submit Solution.”
+   Click "Submit Solution."
 The AI runs it, analyzes your fix, and gives personalized feedback.

-6. **Repeat & Master**
+6. **Explore & Discover**
-   Build muscle memory through practice, not passive watching.
+   Jump between topics, explore edge cases, and learn through curiosity-driven practice.

 ---